getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 ## Classes

 From nearly the beginning of JavaScript, syntax and development patterns have all strived (read: struggled) to put on a facade of supporting class-oriented development.
-With things like `new` and `instanceof` and a `.constructor` property, who couldn't help but be intrigued that JS had classes hidden somewhere inside its prototype system?
+With things like `new` and `instanceof` and a `.constructor` property, who couldn't help but be teased that JS had classes hidden somewhere inside its prototype system?

 Of course, JS "classes" aren't nearly the same as classical classes.
 The differences are well documented, so I won't belabor that point any further here.